 With ideal weather nearly year-round, Santa Barbara is full of places to eat al fresco.
 Many of these—from fine dining establishments like Louie’s California Bistro in the Victorian Upham Hotel and State Street’s Arigato Sushi, to the Funk Zone’s Figueroa Mountain Brewing Company—are happy to accommodate pups in their outdoor seating areas.
 Not to mention, The Brewhouse even has a specific menu just for dogs, including steak bites, chicken strips, and frozen marrow bone.

 Your pup can even join you at romantic special occasion spots like Tre Lune, an intimate Italian restaurant on Coast Village Road.
-A couple other pet-friendly spots in tony Montecito are The Stonehouse and Plow & Angel eateries at the iconic celebrity hideaway, San Ysidro Ranch.
-If you’re seeking coastal ambiance with equal star-spotting potential, Malibu Farm at Rosewood Miramar Beach is another solid option.
+A couple of other pet-friendly spots in Montecito are The Stonehouse and Plow & Angel eateries at the iconic celebrity hideaway, San Ysidro Ranch.

 In the Funk Zone, The Lark and Loquita are dinner-only local hot spots that welcome dogs on leash in their attractive outdoor dining spaces.
 Nearby Goat Tree at the Hotel Californian is a pet-friendly spot for casual daytime fare.
-Up in the Riviera neighborhood overlooking the city and the sea, The Dining Room and Terrace Restaurant at Belmond El Encanto has one of the best views in town.
+Up in the Riviera neighborhood overlooking the city and the sea, The Dining Room and Terrace Restaurant at El Encanto, a Belmond Hotel has one of the best views in town.

 Sand and Surf